 © Copyright 2015 • This website was produced by the Questar III Communications Service.

 The Hudson City School District will continue the option of the three-hour delay in future emergency procedures.
-Please pay very careful attention to our emergency delay notifications, as they will vary between two-hour and three-hour delays.
+Please pay very careful attention to our emergency delay notifications, as they will vary between one-hour, two-hour, and three-hour delays.
 Click here to read a letter from your superintendent regarding the three-hour delay procedure.

 Mrs. Parmentier's and Mrs. Semanick's classes are participating in a pilot program to integrate the use of Google Chromebooks into education!
 Mrs. Parmentier's class kicked off the day with StarWalk, an online library where students can choose from fiction and non-fiction books that are aligned with the Common Core.
 Then they initiated their Google Classroom lesson which walked students through writing and math assignments at their own paces while Mrs. Parmentier walked around to provide support to students.
 Mrs. Semanick's class did a "web quest" on author Rick Riordan's website.